Rogues' Gallery (1944 film)

 Rogues' Gallery is a 1944 American mystery film directed by Albert Herman and starring Frank Jenks, Robin Raymond and H.B.
 Warner.
 It was produced by the Poverty Row studio Producers Releasing Corporation.
-The film's sets were designed by the art director Paul Palmentola.
+The film's sets were designed by art director Paul Palmentola.

-Synopsis
+Plot

-Newspaper reporters Patsy Clark and Eddie Porter get entangled in a murder investigation and the theft of an innovative electronic device.
+Newspaper reporters Patsy Clark and Eddie Porter become entangled in a murder investigation and the theft of an innovative electronic device for listening to distant conversations.